ManApart/quest-command/notes.md

 * Magic is based on the understanding of the construct

+Antagonist
+- female
+- Realises world is fake/computer construct
+- Make player attached to antagonist / create friendship
+- Over time she turns evil / believes she needs to destroy the world because it is fake
+- Make conflict between understanding her motive and needing to defeat her to save the world

 #### Races

-New characters are locked in the ‘time frost’ and can be unlocked to be playable Encounter time frost frozen character before you can unlock them.
+- New characters are locked in the ‘time frost’ and can be unlocked to be playable
+- Encounter time frost frozen character before you can unlock them.
 Later gain unlock and new character, and know you can go back to get the first one.
+- Certain quests unlock the ability to start a new character as a different race in the same world

 Lentil
-- best smiths, can smith lentil weapons
+- best smiths, can forge organic metal into special lentil weapons
 - Can be planted, where self heals on turn but can’t move

+Raku
+- Can breathe under water
+- Strong with water magic and healing

 Vix
 - can climb really well, weild razor ropes, disliked by other races